 - Our alumni have the lowest default rate on student loans of all public colleges and universities in Missouri.

 - Approximately half our seniors graduate without any federal student loan debt because of the many ways we help you fund your education.

 |Type of Cost||In-State Cost||Out-of-State Cost|

-- Use your actual room & board rate when you know it.
+- Use your actual room and board rate when you know it.
 The Room and Board estimate is based on an average cost of Double Occupancy rooms and the 14-meal plan.

-- There may be additional charges for discretionary fees – parking sticker ($130/year), course overloads (over 17 credit hours per semester), special course, lab or materials fees, etc.
+- There may be additional charges for discretionary fees such as a parking sticker ($130/year), course overloads (more than 17 credit hours per semester), special course, lab or materials fees, etc.

-- Books and supplies are purchased separately and not billed through the University.
+- Books and supplies are purchased separately and are not billed through the University.
 Costs vary but an amount should be estimated when determining a realistic budget for the year.
-(Based on a national average, the maximum amount allowed for books and supplies in our annual cost of attendance is $1,000.)
+Based on a national average, the maximum amount allowed for books and supplies in our annual cost of attendance is $1,000.

 - Personal Expenses and Transportation Costs vary from student to student, but some amount needs to be considered in your personal budget planning.
 Based on a national average, the amount allowed in our annual cost of attendance is $3,800.

 - Please contact the Office of Admission at (660) 785-4114 or email@example.com with any questions!